-6. The Analogy of the King and Farmer
+2. The Analogy of the King and Farmer

-The 18th century Chassidic Master, Rabbi Schneur Zalman of Liadi also known as the Alter Rebbe - explains what this means.1
+The 18th century Hassidic Master, Rabbi Schneur Zalman of Liadi - also known as the Alter Rebbe - explains what this means.

-First Rabbi Schneur Zalman asks why there are no holy days in the month of Elul?
-After all, what makes a certain day a special holy day is the unique Divine energy that manifests on that day.
-Since Elul is the month of compassion - when the Thirteen Divine Traits of Compassion shine - should it not be a month of holy days?
+First the Rebbe asks why the days in the month of Elul are all weekdays, and not holidays?
+After all, what makes a certain day a special holy-day is the unique Divine energy that manifest on that day.
+Since Elul is the month of compassion - when the Thirteen Divine Traits of Compassion shine - should it not be a month of holidays?
 And yet it has none.
-The Rebbe explains this with the metaphor of the "king in the field":
+The Rebbe then tells the story of the "king in the field":